bcarpenter7/tune-collector-final/README.md

 <h4><strong>Collaborate and Share:</strong></h4> Share your tune lists with friends, family, or the community.
 Can't remember a tune from your last jam?
 Look through your friend's tunes and find that tune you want to learn.

+## Languages and Frameworks

+Python and Django were used to create the functionality and logic of this project.
+The pages were created using HTML and Django Templating Language for displaying dynamic data.
+The styling was done by applying CSS through HTML classes and ids.
+All persistent data is kept in a PostgreSQL database instance, deployed alongside the main app which was Dockerized using fly.io.

 ## Tunes

 The _Tune_ model is used to store information about the _tunes_ that you know how to play or are currently learning.
 The most important fields are the name of the _tune_, the key it is played in, the tuning required for your instrument, and your personal rating of 1 to 5 stars.
 It can also store the fiddler known for playing it, the state of origin, and a brief description.
 All tunes are associated with the _user_ that created it through a related _User_ model.